LankeyBoard/RulesGraph/generalRules.md

 slug: RUNNING-LEAP

 ruleType: RULE\
-If you move up to 10 ft. before jumping: (4 + 2\*Mettle) ft. horizontally (Min 2 ft.)
+If you move up to 10 ft. before jumping: (6 + 2\*Mettle) ft. horizontally (Min 2 ft.)

 ### Standing Leap

 slug: STANDING-LEAP

 ruleType: RULE\
-(3 + Mettle) ft. horizontally (Min 1 ft.)
+(4 + Mettle) ft. horizontally (Min 1 ft.)

 ### High Jump

 slug: HIGH-JUMP

 ruleType: RULE\
-(1 + Mettle) ft. vertically (Min 1 ft.)
+(3 + Mettle) ft. vertically (Min 1 ft.)

 ## Falling

 slug: FALL

 ruleType: RULE\
 When you fall from a height greater than 10 ft.
 Make an Agility Test.
 Pass: 12, Fail: 7.
-For every 5 ft. past 10 ft. the difficulty increases by 2.
+For every 5 ft. past 10 ft. the difficulty of the Test increases by 2.
 On a Pass you take no damage.
 On a fail you take 1d10 bludgeoning damage per 10 ft.
 On a Mixed you take half damage.

 ## Other Forms of Movement